SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 Bob's individual script keys, \\( k_{SsA} \\) and \\( k_{SaB} \\).

-The script input needs to be signed by this aggregate key, and so Alice and Bob must each supply a partial signature following the usual Schnorr aggregate mechanics.
+The script input needs to be signed by this aggregate key, and so Alice and Bob must each supply a partial signature following the usual Schnorr aggregate mechanics, but one person needs to add in the signature of the blinding factor and value.

 In an analogous fashion, Alice and Bob also generate an aggregate \\( k_{Ox}\\) from their own \\( k_{Ox}\\)s.